Building Surveys and Health & Safety Compliance

 Expert Determination in Construction Disputes Using Building Surveyors

 In this video, we’re going to explore expert determination—a specialist form of alternative dispute resolution used widely in construction and property.
-We’ll look specifically at the role of the building surveyor as the appointed expert, how the process works, and the advantages and disadvantages compared to other ADR methods like mediation, adjudication, and arbitration. https://youtu.be/DY929GTGr-E […]
+We’ll look specifically at the role of the building surveyor as the appointed expert, how the process works, and the advantages and disadvantages compared to other ADR methods like mediation, adjudication, and arbitration.
+What […]

 Why Get Professional Advice Before Starting Building Work